Johann Bernhard Basedow: Early life

-Basedow was born in Hamburg, the son of a wigmaker.
-His father (Heinrich Basedau) has been described as "severe almost to brutality", and his mother, Anna Maria Leonhard, as suffering from "melancholy almost to madness", which made his childhood a less than happy one.
+Basedow was born in Hamburg on 11 September 1723.
+His father was a wigmaker named Heinrich Basedau, and was described as "severe almost to brutality", and his mother, Anna Maria Leonhard, as suffering from "melancholy almost to madness", which made his childhood a less than happy one.
 It was planned that he should follow his father's profession, but, at the age of 14, he ran away from home, finding employment as a servant of a country physician in Holstein.
 His employer recognized Johann's extraordinary intellectual gifts and sent him back home to his parents with a letter which persuaded them to allow their son to be schooled at the Johanneum in Hamburg.
 Here, Johann came under the influence of the rationalist H.S.
 Reimarus (1694–1768), author of the famous Wolfenbütteler Fragmente, published by Lessing.

 In 1744, Basedow went to the University of Leipzig as a student of theology, but turned instead to the study of philosophy, being particularly influenced by Wolff's "Philosophy of Reason".
 This made him examine his own Christian faith, arriving at a position that was "in a centre between Christianism and naturalism".
 Thus, he rejected his clerical vocation and turned instead to radicalism and reformism.
 He was the grandfather of Karl Adolph von Basedow.